MCU development board with portrait LVGL keyboard display

 Strip away the embedded specifics and the approach is:

 Start with a brainstorm, not code.
 Launch parallel agents with different perspectives on the problem.
-The compound root cause in this investigation only emerged from cross-pollination between hardware and software viewpoints.
+The brainstorm’s main hypothesis in this investigation turned out to be wrong, but the structured test plan it produced drove the entire investigation forward.
+Hypotheses that get tested and refuted quickly are still progress.

 Define your eval before optimising.
 A metric that agents can measure autonomously is the foundation.
 Without it every change requires a human to evaluate, and you’ve lost the ability to iterate in the background.